 All of Burnham and Root’s efforts to first secure the Fair for Chicago, (do not underestimate the effort this took, including the ultimate all-nighter: on November 19, 1890, they were ordered by the National Fair Commission, then meeting in Chicago, to present on the morning of November 21, a final design with a list of all buildings and their sizes, neither of which existed at that moment: they had been given 24 hours to design the Fair or the committee would pull the plug on the entire endeavor) and then bring the East Coast architects to Chicago to visit the site and to finalize the design for the Fair, had succeeded up through the night of January 11, 1891.
 On the eve of the first official meeting of these architects, Root generously hosted a dinner for the out-of-town architects at his house.
 It was a cold, blustery Chicago winter night in which the “lightly-clad” Root, physically exhausted from his non-stop efforts to plan the fair while also maintaining his office responsibilities, personally escorted his guests to their carriages.
 He caught pneumonia that night and died three days later.
 Without his articulate intelligence and witty, yet charming personality, Root’s plans for the Fair never had a chance.
 Instead of a display of the latest American ideas showcasing both Progressive and Academic buildings, without Root, Burnham, now under the guidance of two graduates of the École des Beaux-arts, Charles McKim and sculptor Augustus Saint-Gaudens (who became his artistic muse, filling the void left by Root’s premature death) steered the design of the Fair solely to the Academic, leaving only Adler & Sullivan to display the Progressive side of American architecture in their Transportation Building.

 The Chicago School as the mainstream style in Chicago architectural community died with Root, its heart, brain, and voice.
 Therefore, my thesis is that there was, indeed, a group of architects centered in Chicago who were designing buildings with the goal of developing a modern style of American architecture during the 1880s.
-After reading my story, you can make your own, informed conclusion.
+After reading my story, you can form your own, informed conclusions.

 If these events and buildings appeal to your curiosity and passion for architecture and/or Chicago’s history, I think you will enjoy this story.
 There are three nolumes to my history of the Chicago School: